Our HerstoryGBH started in 2008 with only 12 participants and $300 in the bank. Today, we are a thriving Brooklyn-based non-profit.

-In 2008, Founding Artistic Director Ashley Marinaccio was asked to write and direct a “girl power” show at the EstroGenius Theatre Festival in NYC.
-She instead invited the cast of twelve young women, from diverse racial and socioeconomic backgrounds, to tell their own stories.
-The result was transformative.
-At the very same festival, one year later, Ashley invited Jessica Greer Morris to get involved with the GirlPower ensemble when the two were paired up to co-produce a show about teen girls in Niger.
-Jessica was so inspired by Ashley, co-director Elizabeth Koke, and the growing theatre ensemble of young women (ages 12-21), she soon gave up all of her theatre commitments to fully support the work of this new theatre collective, Project Girl Performance Collective.
+One year later, Ashley invited Jessica Greer Morris to get involved with the GirlPower ensemble.
+Inspired by Ashley, co-director Elizabeth Koke, and the growing theater ensemble of young women aged 12-21, Jessica soon gave up all of her theater commitments to fully support the work of this new theater collective, Project Girl Performance Collective.

-When Project Girl began, bake sales were the revenue stream, street theatre was the norm, and it was a struggle to cover the cost of workshops/rehearsal space and fees to enter festivals such as The New York International Fringe Festival.
-Yet the theatre performances were not only transformative for audiences, there was a dramatic, positive, impact on the performers (increased self-esteem, healthier relationships, and decreases in self-harm, bullying and depression).
+At the time, bake sales were the revenue stream, street theater was the norm.
+It was a struggle to cover the cost of workshops/rehearsal space and fees to enter festivals such as The New York International Fringe Festival.
+Yet the theater performances dramatically and positively impacted the performers by increasing self-esteem, healthier relationships, and decreasing self-harm, bullying, and depression.